libellux/Libellux-Up-and-Running/docs/README.md

 ## Recommended reading <Badge text="affiliate links" type="warning"/>

+The books recommended throughout this website, have all been insightful and many times the core for documentation.
+They've also been helpful in understanding and chosing the correct approach when applying configurations for various open-source software.
+All the literature are personally recommended.
+Following the affiliated links is a way to support Libellux: Up and Running.

 <img class="zoom-custom-imgs" :src="('/img/books.png')" alt="Books">

 * [Zero Trust Networks: Building Secure Systems in Untrusted Networks, Gilman Evan, 2017](https://amzn.to/2HLyLJ5)